amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_02.md

 Today we just grabbed the `Vector3` type, which is a very good math thing to have.

-`LocalTransform` and `Transform` are Amethyst ECS components which carry position and orientation information for rendering. `LocalTransform` is relative to a parent if one exists, while `Transform` is global.
+`LocalTransform` and `Transform` are Amethyst ECS components which carry position and orientation information. `LocalTransform` is relative to a parent if one exists, while `Transform` is global.

 Let's also define some constants for convenience: